-The proposed development is located within the Barrow Catchment; thus the proposed development would be hydrologically linked to the River Barrow and River Nore SAC.
-However, the proposed development would not be considered to impact upon the listed habitats and species of the SAC site due to deleterious effects on water quality, owing to the location of the development, the nature and duration of works and the small scale of the development.
+The proposed development is located within the Nore Catchment; thus, the proposed development would be hydrologically linked to the River Barrow and River Nore SAC.
+However, the proposed development would not be considered to impact upon the listed habitats and species of the SAC site due to deleterious effects on water quality, owing to the location of the development and the nature works on the development site.